-Swine flu kills Jordanian: health minister (Update)January 6th, 2013 in Diseases, Conditions, Syndromes /
+Swine flu kills Jordanian: health minister (Update)January 6, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The H1N1 influenza strain known as swine flu killed a 26-year-old Jordanian man on Sunday, Health Minister Abdullatif Wreikat said on Sunday.

 "The 26-year-old died in hospital today in Irbid," in northern Jordan, Wreikat told state-run Petra news agency.